bcgov/bootstrap-theme/README.md

 - ### SCSS To Modify Variables/Themes

-    If you find yourself wanting to enhance or fix the theme you'll be interested in reading this section on how to setup this source on your local device.
+    This section describes how to change the theme or remove unneeded CSS

     - #### Tool Setup

-        You'll need the following tools installed on your device to begin working on the theme:
+        You'll need the following tools installed on your device:

-        [NodeJS 20 LTS](https://nodejs.org/en/) or greater with NPM 10 or greater to build
+        * [NodeJS 20 LTS+](https://nodejs.org/en/) with NPM 10+ to build

     - #### First Install